 We are sorry that your case is outside of the published service standards.
 We aim to complete all applications within the 24-hour service standard.
 However, where we are not able to do this we will complete the application as quickly as possible.
 If the delay in making the decision is due to UKVI, we will refund the super-priority service fee.
 The team will be in touch once they have made a decision.

-In fact, an in-country applicant may get an email from the Home Office (UKVI) only if the application is successful.
-Accordingly, an applicant may receive the biometric residence permit (BRP) within 7 to 10 days of the email.
+Please note, an in-country applicant may usually get an email from the Home Office (UKVI) only if the application is successful.
+Thereafter, an applicant may receive the biometric residence permit (BRP) within 7 to 10 days of the email.
 However, in case of a rejection, the applicant may only receive a refusal letter by post.
-For instance, if an applicant applies for leave to remain in the UK on April 22 by using the UK super-priority visa service then in case of an affirmative decision may receive an email from Home Office the next day.
-And may get the BRP by May 3!
+For instance, if an applicant applies for leave to remain in the UK on April 22 by using the UK super-priority visa service then in case of an affirmative decision may receive an email from Home Office the next day and accordingly may get the BRP by May 3!